Canada eyes longer-term debt as servicing costs fall on lower rates -source

 ($1 = 1.3602 Canadian dollars)

-(Reporting by Steve Scherer; Additional reporting by Kesley Johnson; Editing by Peter Cooney)
+(Reporting by Steve Scherer; Additional reporting by Kesley Johnson; Editing by Peter Cooney and Jonathan Oatis)

 ((steve.scherer@thomsonreuters.com; +1-613-235-6745;))